 Study activities will be conducted over the phone, through email, and/or around scheduled prenatal and pediatrician visits at University of Wisconsin School of Medicine and Public Health and UW Health locations.
 Participants will be compensated for their time.

 This study will follow mothers and their child starting in the prenatal period through the child’s first 3 years of life.
 Expectant mothers who meet the following criteria may be eligible to enroll:

-If you have questions regarding the CANOE study, please call or email our team or fill out our survey.
+If you have questions regarding the CANOE study, please call or email our team.

 Main Lab Line: 608-263-8539 Lab Cell: 608–228-9590